Avoiding Tree Removal Errors: How to Know whether a Tree is protected

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

 Can I appeal an TPO and/or preservation order?